Helping Iraq Help Itself: Turning the Iraqi Election into a Strategic Asset

 Iraq's Conventional Force Needs

-Looking at unclassified reporting by the IISS, IHS Janes, and on outside arms sales to Iraq, it is about five years away from creating a fully operational mix of national defense forces.
+There are limits, however, to how quickly Iraqi forces can more towards creating the kind of strong conventional capabilities needed to deter and defend against Iraq's neighbors.
+Looking at unclassified reporting on the current major equipment in Iraqi forces by the IISS, IHS Janes, and the reporting on outside arms sales, Iraq is about five years away from creating a fully operational mix of national defense forces.
 Many key procurements have not yet been announced, and it normally takes at least several years to fully integrate major new combat systems into a force structure –even with full train and assist support and if the country actually buys spares, maintenance and training equipment, and develops effective combat and service support capabilities.

-If one looks at the Iraqi force structure, it has built up a number of effective combat units since 2013, but some 60-70% remain low-to-moderate grade forces.
-Many of its weapons and equipment are aging and/or combat-worn equipment, although it does have a core of more modern U.S. and Russian systems:
+If one looks in detail at the Iraqi force structure listed earlier, many of its weapons and equipment are aging and/or combat-worn equipment, although it does have a core of more modern U.S. and Russian systems:

-- Its only major "modern" armor consisted of relatively new U.S. 100 M-1 and 168 older Russian T-72 main battle tanks, although more recent reports indicate that Iraq has taken delivery on 73 Russian T-90 main battle tanks, as part of an order of several hundred , and other reports indicate it may buy significant numbers of BMP-3s.
+- Iraq's only heavy "modern" armor consisted of relatively new U.S. 100 M-1 and 168 older Russian T-72 main battle tanks, although more recent reports indicate that Iraq has taken delivery on 73 Russian T-90 main battle tanks, as part of an order of several hundred, and other reports indicate it may buy significant numbers of BMP-3s.
 Its 400 Akrep light AFVs are effective in the counterterrorism role, it is reported to be receiving more M-113s and BTR-4s, and many of its aging AFVs and APCs are still functional.

 - Iraq has 1,085 major tube and MRL artillery weapons, according to the IISS, but only 72 are reported to be self-propelled and only 30 are relatively new U.S. M109s.
 Iraq does, however, have more assets than the IISS reports.
 For example, it used Russian TOS-1A 220mm 24-barrel multiple rocket launchers and thermobaric weapon mounted on the T-72 tank chassis during the fighting in Mosul.
 Reports also indicate that Iraq is considering the purchase of Russian the 152mm MSTA-S tracked self-propelled howitzer, the 2S31 Vena is a 120mm self-propelled mortar on a BMP-3 chassis, and 9K57 Uragan (220mm) and 9K58 Smerch (300mm) rocket launcher systems mounted on armored heavy trucks.